 Who summons you here to stand in phalanx,

-beautiful cloaked soldiers, swinging silent
+sultry cloaked soldiers, swinging silent

 claxons at the waters’ gate?
-Endow me
+Dowse me

-the thrill of your intoxicant presence,
+in the thrill of intoxicant fumes, spill

-spill from the broiling banks –
+from the broiling banks.
+Countenance

-countenance no erasure or constraint.
+no erasure or constraint.
+Vision blooms

-we rise unblinded, seize our renascence.
+seize our renascence.